When you contact our community office, our staff and I will do everything we can to assist. View our office hours and location here.

 - Overturn the decision of any provincial government ministry or body

-- Influence processes set up in law to be independent of the legislature –such as the Ombudsperson, Police Complaints Commissioner, Representative for Child and Youth, and other official grievance processes
+- Influence processes set up in law to be independent of the legislature –such as the Ombudsperson, the Civilian Review and Complaints Commission for the RCMP (CRCC), Representative for Child and Youth, and other official grievance processes

 - Change the time limits for filing appeals